RitikaBansal45/HR_Employee_Attrition_Analysis_SQL_Tableau/README.md

 •	What is the overall attrition rate and which departments are most at risk?
 •	How does overtime, salary, and work-life balance correlate with attrition?
 •	Which job roles have the highest attrition rates?
 •	Can we identify currently employed employees most likely to leave next?

+## Key Queries Performed
+•	Overall attrition rate (16%)
+•	Attrition by gender, business travel, department, job role
+•	Attrition by age group, salary band, distance from home
+•	Overtime attrition impact
+•	Department and job role risk ranking (RANK / DENSE_RANK)
+•	Composite risk score: OverTime + JobSatisfaction + EnvironmentSatisfaction + WorkLifeBalance + YearsSinceLastPromotion + MonthlyIncome
+•	Department-level summary View
+•	Overtime summary View

 ## Key Findings
 •	16.1% overall attrition rate — 237 out of 1,470 employees